drupalprojects/menu_breadcrumb/README.txt

 Introduction
 ------------
 By default, Drupal 6 will use the Navigation menu for the breadcrumb.
-This module allows you to use the menu the node belongs to for the breadcrumb on node pages.
+This module allows you to use the menu the current page belongs to.

-Furthermore, it allows you to append the page title to the breadcrumb (as plain text or url).
+As an added bonus, it also allows you to append the page title to the breadcrumb (either as a clickable url or not) and hide the breadcrumb if it only contains the link to the front page.

 Installation
 ------------